STUDENTS Policy

 the best interests of the student.

-The team will also address
+The team will also address and

-in each school setting in which the student participates.
+each school setting in which the student participates.
 Health care and

 resuscitation/non-resuscitation plans shall be reviewed regularly and have a